Home

 1. International bank transfers

 Bank wire transfer allows you to send money directly from your bank account to Argentina.
 It’s the most traditional and safe way for sending money abroad, and is particularly suitable if you need to send large sums of money or ensure the highest level of security.
-However, this security comes at a cost.
+Banks usually charge higher fees and weaker exchange rates than transfer apps.
 Banks often charge significant fees for international transactions.
 For instance, the USA banks can charge up to $50, and the UK banks can charge up to £35.
 Additionally, such transfers typically take between 3 and 7 business days to process.

 Graph showing the process of international wire transfer